MasterBrian99/Awesome-Clone/README.md

 - ## why my project not on the list ?

-  these are the best results on the github.don't worry if your project not on the list.read the contributions guildlines first, fork this repo and make an pull request ?
+  these are the best results on the github.don't worry if your project not on the list.read the contributions guidelines first, fork this repo and make an pull request.

 - ## found something useless on the list ?